Best CBD Oil for Cats With Cancer: Reviews & Guide (July 2021)

 Evidence Based 28

-That’s why we compared more than 30 pet CBD oils and treats based on their third-party lab test results, hemp quality, potency, formula, customer reviews, price, and other criteria.
+That’s why I compared more than 30 pet CBD oils and treats based on their third-party lab test results, hemp quality, potency, formula, customer reviews, price, and other criteria.

-Read on for our picks of the best CBD oil for cats with cancer, plus a science-based guide on using CBD for this debilitating condition.
+Read on for my picks of the best CBD oil for cats with cancer, plus a science-based guide on using CBD for this debilitating condition.

 • Hemp: cannabis variety with high CBD and low THC levels (no more than 0.3%).

-• Terpenes: aromatic plant compounds with a wide variety of beneficial properties (1).
+• Terpenes: aromatic plant compounds with various beneficial properties (1).

 • Minor cannabinoids: CBN, CBG, CBC, and other beneficial cannabinoids found in smaller amounts in hemp.
 They may work in synergy with CBD.

 • Full-spectrum: whole-plant hemp extract containing multiple cannabinoids, terpenes, and flavonoids.
-This form of CBD may be about 4 times more potent than pure CBD (2).
+This form of CBD is about four times more potent than pure CBD (2).

 • Broad-spectrum: whole-plant hemp extract similar to full-spectrum CBD, but with THC removed (may contain trace amounts).

-• CBD isolate: pure CBD with all other hemp compounds removed.
+• CBD isolate: pure CBD without any other hemp compounds.

 Receptra Naturals Pet Tincture (Best Overall)